-SAP IS Retail Interview Questions
+Top 10 SAP IS-Retail Interview Questions

 MAP stands for Merchandise and Assortments Planning

-Normal Pricing in SAP IS Retail are maintained using VK11 using different condition type.
+Normal Pricing in SAP IS Retail is maintained using VK11 using different condition types.
 Change pointers can be configured in the SAP system that will be triggered when any price change or price addition happens and these change pointers are transferred down to the POS systems using POSDM or other custom solutions.

-The changes can transferred to other channels like website and mobile devices using the same strategy.
+The changes can be transferred to other channels like websites and mobile devices using the same strategy.

 Promotions are maintained via a transaction called WAK1, the pricing conditions are created and transferred down to POS or other systems.

 SAP IS Retail provides tools to manage this.
-It provides tools to plan a markdown, activate and send the data down to the stores.
+It provides tools to plan a markdown, activate, and send the data down to the stores.
 It also provides various reports to see how the different markdowns are doing.

-Plan markdown items, quantities, and pricesAssign storesUse markdown rules and schedules to control which items are active at what prices during each phaseSlow-Seller Management tool automates markdown schedule based on inventory and timingPre-season or in-season planning and executionVisibility to costs and key figuresFlexible
+Plan markdown items, quantities, and prices assign stores to use markdown rules and schedules to control which items are active at what prices during each phaseSlow-Seller Management tool automate markdown schedule based on inventory and timingPre-season or in-season planning and executionVisibility to costs and key figuresFlexible

-should be taken to create only those change pointers, which will be consumed by the system.
+Proper care should be taken to create only those change pointers, which will be consumed by the system.

 Using MM41 transaction